pagopa/pagopa-api-config/README.md

 `mvn spring-boot:run -Dspring-boot.run.profiles=local`

-Using the spring profile `local` the Spring application connects to the docker DB.
+Using the spring profile `local`, the Spring application connects to the docker DB.

 ### Spring Profiles